katsusan/MIT6.824/l01/design_doc.md

 ************************************************************************
 // ******Wait all map tasks done****** //
 // intermediate files: mr-X-Y, with X=mapId, Y=reduceId  //
-// mapId is the index of files, reduceId is hash(filename)%nReduce //
+// mapId is the index of files, reduceId is hash(word)%nReduce //

 Assuming there are T workers and R reduce tasks,
 each worker should pick at most [R/T]+1 reduce tasks.